 The 2018 Philanthropy Awards

 The 2018 Philanthropy Awards celebrate the contributions of outstanding Ohio philanthropists, specifically those in the sector who have made significant contributions to philanthropy in diversity, equity and inclusion; as an emerging leader; through innovation; or a lifetime of work.
-Each of the awards will be given out at the plenary sessions throughout Philanthropy Forward '18.October 22 – 24, in Columbus.
+Each of the awards was given out at Philanthropy Forward '18 in October.
+Read more about all the award winners.

 Questions?
 Please contact Claudia Herrold, 614.224.1344.

 Ohio Philanthropy Award nominees should have made outstanding contributions to philanthropy by demonstrating long-standing leadership in advancing philanthropy, creativity in responding to societal problems and significant positive impact on philanthropy.
 This is the lifetime achievement in philanthropy award.